The Issue of Bird-Window Collisions in Taiwan: An Invisible Urban Killer

-Why This Matters
+Why It Matters

 Seasonal Peaks

-Prevention Strategies and Friendly Design
+Prevention Measures and Friendly Design

 The 5x10 Rule

-2. Local Government Initiatives:
+2. Local Government Actions:

-Citizen Engagement and Reporting Platforms
+Citizen Participation and Reporting Platforms

-3. Facebook Group "Bird Window Strike Reports": Community-driven real-time reporting and discussion platform.
+3. Facebook Group "Bird Window Collision Reporting": A community-driven space for real-time reporting and discussion.

-References / Sources
+Sources

 About this article This article was collaboratively written with AI assistance and community review.